-Rapid self-test for the qualitative detection of SARS-CoV-2 antigens in human nasal swab specimens
+Rapid self-test for the qualitative detection of SARS-CoV-2 Nucleocapsid protein antigens in human nasal specimens.

 As with other respiratory diseases, SARS-CoV-2 can cause an asymptomatic infection, causing mild symptoms such as cold, sore throat, cough and fever, loss of taste and/or sense of smell, or more severe symptoms such as pneumonia and respiratory distress with a fatal outcome.
-The incubation period of SARS-CoV-2 varies from 1 to 14 days, with an average of 5 to 6 days.
+The incubation period of SARS-CoV-2 varies from 1 to 14 days.

 Antigenic tests for COVID-19 allow to carry out a qualitative detection of SARS-CoV-2 in nasal samples and are intended as rapid diagnostic devices to be carried out for home use.
 It is recommended to use COVID-19 ANTIGEN SELF-TEST during the time frame relating to possible exposure to the virus.

 COVID-19 ANTIGEN SELF-TEST is an immunochromatographic assay for the qualitative detection of Nucleocapsid antigens in nasal specimens.